sigurdru/FYS3150/Project5/README.md

 python3 run.py -r 2D    # for the results to the 2D equation

 # and equivalent to running both the above commands one after the other
-python3 run.py -t all   # to produce all the results in the report
+python3 run.py -r all   # to produce all the results in the report
 ```

 **Note:** Running `run.py` with the `-r` flag will ignore all others except for
 the `-Nc` (`--num-cores`) flag.

-## Code tests
+### Code tests
 All code tests are implemented in the program `unit_test.cpp`.
 They can be
 compiled and run with one command:
 ```